Introduction to Advantages of Rails

 - Rails is a web application framework that uses Ruby as its programming language

-- Rails provide application skeleton and add certain configurations such that the configurations from scratch are not required.
+- Rails provide an application skeleton and add certain configurations such that the configurations from scratch are not required.

 - It makes the basic CRUD operations easy, the high amount of code as we used to do in frameworks like servlets and struts, etc. is not so messy while working with Ruby and Rails, rails also eliminate the need of XML file configurations